pratikpatil808/amazonbedrock/README.md

-# Amazon Bedrock API Notebooks
+# Amazon Bedrock API Access

 Welcome to the **Amazon Bedrock API Notebooks** repository!
 This repository provides hands-on sample Jupyter Notebooks for working with the **Amazon Bedrock service**.
 These notebooks are designed to help you quickly understand how to interact with Bedrock’s API.